tidyverse/tidyverse.org/content/blog/dbplyr-2-5-0/index.md

 ## Referring to tables in a schema

-Historically, dbplyr has provided a bewildering array of options to specify a tableinside a schema inside a catalog:
+Historically, dbplyr has provided a bewildering array of options to specify a table inside a schema inside a catalog:

 <div class="highlight">